logaretm/villus/README.md

 ## Features

-- 📦 **Minimal:** Its all you need to query GQL APIs.
+- 📦 **Minimal:** Its all you need to query GQL APIs
-- 🦐 **Tiny:** Very small footprint.
+- 🦐 **Tiny:** Very small footprint
-- 🗄 **Caching:** Simple and convenient query caching by default.
+- 🗄 **Caching:** Simple and convenient query caching by default
-- 💪 **TypeScript**: Written in Typescript.
+- 👕 **TypeScript:** Written in Typescript and Supports GraphQL TS tooling
-- 💚 Minimal Vue.js Components.
-- 🖇 Composition API support.
+- 🖇 **Composable:** Built for the Composition API
+- ⚡️ **Suspense:** Supports the `<Suspense>` API in Vue 3
+- Higher-order components available
 - Supports both Vue 2.x (with @vue/composition-api) and 3.0

 ## Why use this

 GraphQL is just a simple HTTP request.
-This library is meant to serve a tiny client without all the bells and whistles attached to Apollo and its ecosystem, it offers simple strategies to cache and batch your GraphQL requests.
+This library is meant to be a tiny client without all the bells and whistles attached to Apollo and its ecosystem, it offers simple strategies to cache and batch your GraphQL requests.

 If you are looking for a more full-featured client use [vue-apollo](https://github.com/vue/vue-apollo), it has everything you need.